opencord/voltha/BUILD.md

       "kafka": [],
       "voltha-grpc": [],
       "voltha-health": []
    }
    ```

-   You don't see registrator istelf, and you see multiple entries for consul.
+   You don't see registrator itself, and you see multiple entries for consul.
 More importantly you see voltha as a service called "voltha-health" (referring to the REST health check service of voltha).
 You can query additional info on this endpoint from consul:

    ```
    curl -s http://localhost:8500/v1/catalog/service/voltha-health | jq -r .